Hamburg Noir

 Edda’s Box Hogs took a silent step toward the dealer.
 It was all she could do not to punch him.
 He made it sound like she was some sort of addict.
 She was a power user, not a junkie.
 There was a difference.

-She watched his droopy Adam’s apple jiggle up and down like a rooster’s wattle.
+He looked back at her with the pride of ownership.
+His droopy Adam’s apple jiggled up and down like a rooster’s wattle.
 In her experience, that meant meth-head trailer trash, which he was.

 “You into China Girl?”
 The pale guy was addressing Edda now.